lywinged/thematicmerger/README.md

 - **Data Processing**: Choose between BERT, GPT, or TF algorithms to merge thematic data.
 - **Generate Data**: Leverage GPT-4 to generate new thematic data based on user input.
 - **Save Results**: Save the merged themes and human feedback in JSON format.
+- (After labeling 20-30 sets of ground truth data, we can let GPT-4 generates training data based on these ground truth seeds.)

 ## Contributing
 Contributions to this project are welcome.
 Please follow these steps: